27 May, 2024 The LID of our unity is in what we can SEE

 (Do you see that?)

 Unity in the NZ Church could yet go to places it has never been – including to places we haven’ t read about.
-(Where do you think it is going?)
+The question is, ‘where to’?

-If the path is the augmenting of the culture and thinking that sits amongst us.
-As this changes, the way we see, and what we see, changes.
+That path is through the augmenting of the culture and thinking within and amongst us.

 I therefore conclude that most pastors’ groups are about 20 (or 50?) intentional conversations away from being positioned to SEE how things could be different.